karim-daw/EnergyDataParser/README.md

 ## Usage

-1. Place the EnergyPlus HTML file you want to parse in the same directory as the code files.
+1. Place the EnergyPlus .htm, IES .json, and/or eQuest .SIM file you want to parse in the the `data` folder as thats where the scripts will be pointed to to recieve the input files.

+STILL WIP
 2. Open the `app.py` file and update the following variables:

    - `html_file_path`: Set this variable to the path of your EnergyPlus HTML file.